Zbeyer/zbeyer-2023/public/TowneOfKlock/orange.md

 Orange is a color.

-Forsaken Towne.
+## Forsaken Towne

+A city built on scrap.

-Pits of Broken Ones.
+## Pits of Broken Ones

-Grave of Fireflies
+A mass grave where broken things are accumulated.